phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 __Short read assemblies are not encouraged but can be "good enough" for simple genomes with low repeat content__.
 Short read assemblies tend to collapse repetitive sequences and yield low contiguity assemblies with large numbers of contigs.
 These assemblies are difficult to scaffold due to their high complexity.

 __Mate pair assemblies perform poorly__.
 While we are still accepting mate pair assemblies at the time of writing, they are quite difficult to work with.
 Mate pair scaffolding joins short-read contigs together with long-range inserts.
 Unfortunately, this process is error-prone and leads to frequent misjoins, leading to extensive chimerism in the resulting scaffolds.
 Hi-C performs badly when there are high levels of chimerism in the starting assembly (see below).
+If we are given an assembly scaffolded with mate-pairs, we tend to simply break it back into contigs and try to treat it as a short-read assembly.

 ### Assembly software